Atom058/AtmelRC/README.md

 * Hfuse: 0xD7
 * Efuse: 0xFF

-The fuse settings can be written using [avrdude][avrdude syntax documentation].
+The fuse settings can be written using [avrdude][avrdude syntax documentation], as such:
+--
+avrdude -p t85 -U lfuse:w:0xe1:m -U hfuse:w:0xd7:m -U efuse:w:0xff:m
+--

 ## Burning the software to the ATMEL
 This is the easy part!
-[Simply use avrdude][avrdude syntax documentation].
+[Simply use avrdude][avrdude syntax documentation], as such:

+--
+avrdude -p t85 -U flash:w:atmelrc.hex:h
+--

 ## Calibration of PWM output
 THe output of the PWM is dependent on how the ingoing signals gets processed.
 To ensure a proper and full operation, a calibration of the device is needed.
 The process of calibration is explained in the steps below